 Game developers can now create games where players have the ability to generate income while playing the game – this concept is known as play-to-earn.
 One example of such a game is Axie Infinity.
 Moreover, through the use of NFTs the assets inside the games can now be owned and transferred from player-to-player.
 An example of how this new business model works is that Player A can mint a NFT from the game creator at “x” price, and later transfer the NFT they acquired to another Player B at “y” price.
 In simpler terms, a player can sell in-game assets, such as the sunglasses they no longer want for their avatar, to another player, in-exchange for assets with tangible value.

 One of the most popular metaverse applications currently available is Decentraland.
 Decentraland was founded in 2015 and first opened to the public in early 2020.
-Decentraland is built over the Ethereum blockchain, and is powered by its MANA token, which currently has a fully diluted market cap of over $6bn USD.
+Decentraland is built over the Ethereum blockchain, and is powered by its $MANA token, which as of writing in July 2023 as a market cap of about $1 billion USD.

 The game world of Decentraland consists of 90,601 parcels of in-game land.
 Each parcel of land is represented by a NFT and can be sold to other players.
-Notably, Sotheby’s purchased virtual land in Decentraland and created a digital version of its London headquarters.
+Notably, prestige auction house Sotheby’s purchased virtual land in Decentraland and created a digital version of its London headquarters.
 Sotheby’s uses this gallery to showcase and sell its digital art.
-The most prized parcels of land now sell for upwards of $100k USD per parcel.
-Decentraland also operates a marketplace for trading NFT assets, which can be viewed here.
+The most prized parcels of land now sell for upwards of $100,000 USD per parcel.
+Decentraland also operates a marketplace for trading NFT assets.
 In Fall 2021, Decentraland hosted a 4-day music festival which included virtual performances by over 80 artists including Deadmau5, AlunaGeorge, Alison Wonderland, and more.

 While iGaming has brought about the convenience of instant-access to casino games and betting lines, one of the longest standing challenges to the iGaming industry has been the lack of socializing relative to what brick and mortar casinos offer.
 As an industry, we have seen a proliferation in live-casino offerings as players yearn for an experience that is not simply a single-player vs computer program experience.

 As metaverse applications continue to advance, Lion Gaming envisions a world where you’ll be able to put on your VR headset and sit down at a blackjack table or roulette wheel with your friends and socialize like you would at a brick and mortar casino.
-Plus, with the flexibility that a virtual world enables, we imagine the gaming experiences to far exceed those of in-person experiences that are limited by vicinity to location, lack of customization, and the laws of physics to name a few.
+Plus, with the flexibility that a virtual world enables, we imagine that more online casino software like ours will facilitate gaming experiences that far exceed those of in-person experiences that are limited by vicinity to location, lack of customization, and the laws of physics to name a few.
 Because of this, the iGaming industry has incredible potential to provide novel experiences that far exceed those offered by land-based casinos.

-If you are interested in learning more about how you can incorporate the latest technologies into your iGaming business, contact [email protected] to start the discussion.
-Visit the Lion Gaming Group blog today in order to stay up-to-date on the latest technologies and how they impact the iGaming sector.
+If you are interested in learning more about how you can incorporate the latest technologies such as metaverse and VR technology into your iGaming business using Lion Gaming’s Fer0x Engine, contact us today to start the discussion.